anet-be/mlua/proposal.md

 The problems are that:

-1. It is long-winded: oakkey has to be assigned created explicitly to avoid repeated creation every lookup.
+1. It is long-winded: oakkey has to be created explicitly, to avoid repeated creation every lookup.
-2. Iterating string (`subscripts`) takes an extra line to define oaktree: iterating dbase objects would be more intuitive
+2. Iterating string subscripts (`sub`) takes an extra lookup line: `oaktree=oakkey(sub)` but iterating dbase objects would be more intuitive.
 3. Explicit access to .value fields feels like unnecessary noise.

 ## Solution